Caring For Aging Parents (Quickstart Guide)

 Your parents would love to hear your voice even for a minute, so try to organize yourself.

-If one of your parents passed away, that is an additional reason to call more often.
+If one of your parents passed away, it is even more important to call more often.

 Losing a significant other is one of the most common reasons for depression among the elderly.

-A short call doesn’t take a lot of your time, while it means the world to your parent.
+A short call doesn’t take a lot of your time, and it means the world to your parent.

 Be patient and teach them the basics of modern technology.

-This will possibly wake up their interest in YouTube videos, playing games, or chatting with the rest of the family.
+This may prompt their interest in YouTube videos, playing games, or chatting with the rest of the family.

 1. Visit more frequently